ampproject/wg-bento/README.md

 # Communication Channels
 - The Foundation Onboarding Working Group members will use [`#wg-foundation-onboarding` channel](https://app.slack.com/client/T0ADHJGD6/CPQL19SCV) on AMP's Slack ([signup](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877)) for real-time discussion.
 The channel is open to anyone, regardless of membership in the working group.
 - The Foundation Onboarding Working Group will have **weekly meetings** to track onboarding progress, open to the community.
 Notes from this meeting will serve as weekly status updates.
-Meeting details TBD.
+Meetings are listed in the issue tracker using the ["Meeting" label](https://github.com/ampproject/wg-foundation-onboarding/labels/Meeting).
 - We will track onboarding work using the [ampproject Onboarding GitHub project](https://github.com/orgs/ampproject/projects/4) and the [OpenJS Foundation onboarding checklist issue](https://github.com/openjs-foundation/cross-project-council/issues/350)

 `@ampproject/wg-foundation-onboarding` can be used to mention the UI Working Group in issues and PRs.